-There’s a lot of buzz right now about Toyota’s new Prius Plug-In.
+There’s a lot of buzz about Toyota’s Prius Plug-In.

 So is a plug-in car such as the Prius Plug-In right for you?
 There are of course other options such as the Chevy Volt.
 Whatever you choose, you’ll want to remember these important facts.